igarciamen/Surveys/README.md

 Each microservice is autonomous: it has its own port, its own database (if it needs one), and its own lifecycle.
 They don't share tables.
-All traffic enters through a single **gateway** (Spring Cloud Gateway, WebFlux reactive flavor) that routes each `/api/<area>/**` prefix to the corresponding microservice without rewriting the path, forwarding the `Authorization` header as-is.
+All traffic enters through a single **gateway** that routes each `/api/<area>/**` prefix to the corresponding microservice without rewriting the path, forwarding the `Authorization` header as-is.
 When one service needs data from another (for example, `surveys` needs the owner's name, or `responses` needs to re-read the question schema), it makes an **HTTP call forwarding the user's JWT token**, rather than accessing the other service's database directly.

 | Service         | Port | Database                | Responsibility                                          |
 |------------------|:------:|-------------------------|---------------------------------------------------------|